zhouhj1214/zhouhj1214.github.io/_pages/about.md

 I got my B.S. from Zhejiang University with major in Statistics.

-Research Interests: the complexity of sampling, submodular optimization.
+Research Interests: the complexity of sampling and optimization.

 #  Publications